oussemamansouri/JAVA-Challenges/README.md

 ## How to Use

-1. **Browse Challenges**: Navigate through the folders to find different challenges categorized by topic.
+1. **Browse Challenges**: Navigate through the folders to find different challenges.
 2. **Try It Yourself**: Attempt to solve the challenges on your own to improve your coding skills.
 3. **Review Solutions**: Compare your solutions with the ones provided to learn new techniques and best practices.
 4. **Learn and Grow**: Use the solutions to understand different approaches and deepen your Java knowledge.